taataa/tapspace/docs/api/v2/index.md

 - *element*
-  - a HTMLElement or any other object.
+  - an HTMLElement or any other object.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>